nhtranngoc/embedded-interview-questions/README.md

 79) __Have you ever soldered any electronic kits?
 Have you ever designed your own PCB(s)?
 Describe.
 What is a Gerber file?__

+- Yes

+- Yes, a couple of times.

+- A file used to describe how a circuit board can be printed.
+This is what most PCB Manufacturers require when you order a PCB.
 80) __If you create a circular buffer, what size of buffer might optimized code be slightly faster to execute? why?__

 81) __Describe how to multiply two 256-bit numbers using any 32-bit processor without FPU or special instructions.
 Two or more methods?__